The1stMartian/Machine-Learning-For-Healthcare/ReadMe.md

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/SFM2.png)

-Ultimately, the SFM training and test scores were both closely correlated demonstrating a lack of overfitting, and a reasonable accuracy with R-squared values of 0.936 and 0.930, respectively.
-However, despite the high R-squared values, a confusion matrix showed that the minority class (Fraud) was only detected at 68% efficiency.
+Ultimately, the SFM training and test scores were both closely correlated demonstrating a lack of overfitting, and a reasonable accuracy with model score of 0.936 and 0.930, respectively.
+However, despite the high model score values, a confusion matrix showed that the minority class (Fraud) was only detected at 68% efficiency.

 To see I could further improve on the SVM model, I trained a gradient boosting model.
-Even before optimization, the XGB model yielded a better fit with R-squared values of 0.980 for the training data and 0.946 for the test data.
+Even before optimization, the XGB model yielded a better fit with model score values of 0.980 for the training data and 0.946 for the test data.

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/ModelComparison.png)

-However, despite the high R-squared values, a confusion matrix showed that the minority class (Fraud) was only detected at 68% efficiency.
+However, despite the high model score, a confusion matrix showed that the minority class (Fraud) was only detected at 68% efficiency.

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/conf_matrix.jpg)

 The low efficiency of the initial model is likely due to the low relative abundance of the Fraud class, suggesting that oversampling should be used to balance the training data.
 Accordingly, I used SMOTE to resample the data, then retrained the model.
-While SMOTE didn’t improve the R-squared value of the model, it reduced the false negative rate by a remarkable 73%.
+While SMOTE didnâ€™t improve the model score value of the model, it reduced the false negative rate by a remarkable 73%.
 Under this model, over 90% of fraudulent charges can be accurately identified.

 ![](https://github.com/The1stMartian/NYCDSA_Capstone/blob/master/pix/conf_matrixFin.jpg)